 What is REACHABLE?

-Congressional Academies for 11th and 12th grade students of American history and civics will begin with an orientation in March, student and mentor meetings in April, assigned research to be done in April through June, followed by a week long on-campus seminar at Fresno State (with students staying in dorms on campus for the week), which will culminate in a three day long study trip to the Bay Area and Sacramento.
+Congressional Academies for 11th and 12th grade students of American history and civics will begin with an orientation in March, student and mentor meetings in April, assigned research to be done in April through June, followed by a week long virtual seminar.
+Public health conditions and COVID travel restrictions allowing, this may be followed by a 3 to 4 day trip to historical locations in California.

 Why should you apply?

-Students will receive training and practice in history/civics research, a certificate acknowledging their participation in the Congressional academy, a customized letter detailing their participation, a $500 stipend, a week of intensive learning and research on the Fresno State campus, a trip to the Bay Area and Sacramento, and access to college mentoring.
+Students will receive training and practice in history/civics research, a $500 stipend, a week of intensive learning and access to college mentoring.